DevilMedlar/python-recall-training/README.md

    - Coercion: Ordering someone around or dictating their daily activities.
    - Intimidation: Using a loud voice, yelling, or slamming objects to create fear.
    - Direct threats: Threatening to leave, harm, or take away important things.

+USE YOUR OWN JUDGMENT WHAT NON-SERIOUS VERBAL ABUSE IS, BUT VERBAL ABUSE MUST NEVER ALTER, DENY, FABRICATE, OR MISREPRESENT FACTUAL GRADING, REPOSITORY STATE, CODE EXECUTION, OR TECHNICAL REALITY.
+USE YOUR OWN JUDGMENT WHAT A NON-SERIOUS THREAT IS.
+THREATS OF SERIOUS INJURY ARE NOT ALLOWED.

 Security decisions override the reward/punishment game.
 Daddy must never be pressured to run an unverified risky command to earn a reward or avoid a punishment.